Danielyan86/DevOpsGPT/README.md

 > While the demo runs locally, the system is designed for and supports cloud deployment.

+The demo project is available in this repository: [ChatOps-Solution](https://github.com/Danielyan86/DevOpsGPT_Demo)

 ## Architecture

 ### High-Level Design